Nigeria travel advice

 Carjacking

-Incidents of armed carjacking occur along main roads throughout the country, however they are of particular concern on:
+Incidents of armed carjackings occur along urban and rural roads throughout the country, however they are of particular concern:

-• the roads leading to international and domestic airport
+- on the roads leading to international and domestic airports

-• in main cities, including Lagos and Abuja
+- in main cities, including Abuja and Lagos

-Many strategies are used to stop cars on the road, such as nails being scattered on the road or individuals, including pregnant women, pretending to be injured.
+Many schemes are used to stop cars, such as scattering nails on the road, or individuals, including pregnant women, pretending to be injured.

-Do not drive at night, especially outside of major cities, due to the increased likelihood of armed banditry and kidnapping.
-Criminals often target travellers along major transit routes such as the Abuja - Kaduna highway.
+- Avoid driving after dark, especially outside of major cities, due to the increased likelihood of armed banditry and kidnapping

 Fraud